Little Big Adventure: Plot

 The game is set on the fictional planet Twinsun, a world which is held in a suspended orbit between two suns resulting in a polar region around its equator.
-Four different sentient species populate Twinsun; Quetchs are aesthetically similar to humans except that they all possess ponytails, Spheros are short spherical creatures, Grobos resemble anthropomorphic elephants, and Rabbibunnies are tall, thin humanoid rabbits.
-As the game begins, it is explained that all peoples of Twinsun have been herded into the Southern hemisphere by a brutal tyrant called Dr FunFrock, who has subjugated the planet by developing an army of clones which travel using teleport machines which he has dispersed around the planet.
+Four different sentient species populate Twinsun: Quetches, Spheros, Grobos, and Rabbibunnies.
+Quetches are anatomically similar to humans except that they all possess ponytails, Spheros are short spherical creatures, Grobos resemble anthropomorphic elephants, and Rabbibunnies are rabbit-like humanoids.

+In the introduction, it is explained that all peoples of Twinsun have been herded into the Southern hemisphere by a brutal tyrant called Dr FunFrock, who has subjugated the planet by developing an army of clones which travel using teleport machines which he has dispersed around the planet.
 The player character is a young Quetch named Twinsen, who has been incarcerated in an asylum on the fortress-like Citadel Island because of his prophetic dreams about the end of the world.

 Twinsen escapes from the asylum and returns to his house which he shares with his girlfriend Zoe.
 When Dr FunFrock's clones arrive to re-arrest him, Zoe hides Twinsen from them and is arrested herself.
-As Twinsen travels between the islands of the planet, seeking to find a way of overcoming FunFrock's clone army and recovering Zoe, he discovers that his strange dreams are in fact part of the Prophecy, a legendary tale regarding a being known as Sendell who is said to inhabit the core of the planet and watch over the people of Twinsun.
+As Twinsen travels between the islands of the planet, seeking to find a way of overcoming FunFrock's clone army and freeing Zoe, he discovers that his strange dreams are in fact part of the Prophecy, a legendary tale regarding a being known as Sendell who is said to inhabit the core of the planet and watch over the people of Twinsun.
 Twinsen's dreams are in fact telepathic messages sent by Sendell, who chose his ancestors to help her watch over the planet centuries prior and is now contacting Twinsen (as the current descendant of his family line) to warn the inhabitants of the planet of the danger posed by FunFrock.

-Realising that finding FunFrock and fulfilling the Prophecy is the only way to recover Zoe, Twinsen teams up with a group of rebels resisting the rule of FunFrock.
-The rebels help him sabotage FunFrock's cloning and teleportation abilities and give him passage through to the Northern Hemisphere, where FunFrock has set up a massive drilling operation into the heart of the planet.
-Twinsen breaks into FunFrock's main fortress and finds Zoe seemingly locked in a jail, but she is revealed to be a clone created by FunFrock as bait, and FunFrock reveals that with Twinsen safely locked up where he cannot fulfil his part of the Prophecy, he is free to drill through to the Well of Sendell, deep in the planet's core, where he hopes to encounter Sendell and gain the godly powers she possesses for himself.
+Realising that finding FunFrock and fulfilling the Prophecy is the only way to recover Zoe, Twinsen recovers artifacts from various locales in the Southern Hemisphere in order to boost his magic power which enables him to fight FunFrock's clones.

+Twinsen teams up with a group of rebels resisting the rule of FunFrock.
+Accompanying the rebels when they attack FunFrock's polar fortress to liberate a rebel officer held in captivity, this gains Twinsen passage through to the Northern Hemisphere.
+In the Northern Hemisphere, FunFrock has established mutant and teleportation facilities enabling him to quell unrest anywhere on the planet.
+Twinsen sabotages these facilities at the bequest of locals disenchanted with FunFrock's rule, and in return they help him break into FunFrock's main fortress where clones are produced.
+There, Twinsen finds Zoe seemingly locked in a jail, but she is revealed to be a clone created by FunFrock as bait, and FunFrock reveals that with Twinsen safely locked up where he cannot fulfil his part of the Prophecy, FunFrock is free to drill through to the Well of Sendell, deep in the planet's core, where he hopes to encounter Sendell and gain the godly powers she possesses for himself.